Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Empirical Analyses

-Compared to the baseline models, the annual net benefit that our model brings (\$95.410) is significantly higher.
-The leading prediction accuracy of TempPNet, coupled with its tremendous economic benefits, proves the validity and societal impact of our model.
-Even though RNN has a comparable net benefit, this is because its recall is high.
-However, RNN's precision is rather low which leads to a high false positive rate.
-Beyond economic cost, false positive results in many unmeasurable social ramifications, such as mental burden, inconvenience, potential stigma, adverse events of treatment, and mission creep (treating non-illness for security) \citep{martin_decision_2017}.
-In addition, RNN is a black-box model, which is inferior to interpretable counterparts in healthcare predictions.
+As described in the literature review, our study is related to MTSC and prototype learning for MTSC.
+Although our model significantly differs from these models in data structure and model design, we still apply those studies to our problem in order to show the successful design choice of our model and validate our methodological novelty.
+Compared to regular MTSC models without temporal progressions of prototypes \citep{ismail_2020_inceptiontime}, our model increases F1-score by 0.102.
+This result proves that capturing the prototypes and their temporal progressions assists in detection performance.
+Compared to the best-performing prototype learning for MTSC model \citep{ming_interpretable_2019}, TempPNet improves F1-score by 0.073.
+Such a significant performance gain indicates that capturing the temporal progressions of prototypes greatly contributes to depression detection.

-Since our model consists of multiple critical design components, we further perform ablation studies to show their effectiveness, as reported in Table \ref{tb:ablation}.
+Since our model consists of multiple critical design components, we further perform ablation studies to show their effectiveness, as reported in Table \ref{tb:ablation_nhanes}.
 We first remove the latent trend starting time design ($t_0^{(k)}$).
 We also remove the trend prototype design.
 After removing the trend prototype, the model loses the capability of detecting temporal symptom progression.
-Consequently, we test two options: using the last symptom severity to predict depression and using the average symptom severity over time to predict depression.
-Table \ref{tb:ablation} suggests that removing any design component will significantly hamper the prediction accuracy, proving that our design choice is optimal.
+Consequently, we test two options: using the last symptom severity to detect depression and using the average symptom severity over time to detect depression.
+Table \ref{tb:ablation_nhanes} suggests that removing any design component will significantly hamper the detection accuracy, proving that our design choice is optimal.

-As our model takes the sensor data from an observation window as the input, we analyze how the length of the observation window influences the prediction accuracy.
-We show the results of the 2-week, 4-week, 8-week, and 16-week observation windows in Table \ref{tb:analysis_observation}.
-The results indicate a 2-week observation window reaches the best performance.
-This is also in line with the clinical practice.
-In the PHQ-9 depression questionnaire that is used to clinically diagnose depression, the timeframe for mental health observation is two weeks.
-Beyond two weeks, patients may have depressive and non-depressive episodes from time to time.
-Thus, noisy observations arise.
-Therefore, we use the 2-week observation window for all the other analyses.